Elastic Bayesian Model Calibration: Elastic Bayesian Model Calibration

 When model outputs are functional, we must consider two types of variability in the functional outputs: amplitude and phase variability.
-Amplitude variability is variability in the output for a fixed time (t), or, more simply, y-axis variation.
-Phase variability is variability in time, or, more simply, x-axis variability.
+Amplitude variability is variability in the output for a fixed time ($t$), or, more simply, $y$-axis variation.
+Phase variability is variability in time, or, more simply, $x$-axis variability.

 For computer model applications, input variables can induce both phase and amplitude variability in the computer model outputs, resulting in fundamentally different shapes over the range of plausible inputs.
 Additionally, model discrepancy can result in an imperfect match between the computer model prediction and observed data at the correct value of the model inputs.
 With misaligned functional data, we must consider model discrepancy in both phase and amplitude variability to accurately represent discrepancy-induced shape distortions in the functional predictions.